thycotic-ps/thycotic.secretserver/docs/collections/_commands/Search-TssSecret.md

 ```

 ### -ExactMatch
-Match the exact text of the FieldText
+Match the exact text of the SearchText

 ```yaml
 Type: SwitchParameter